ansible/ansible/docsite/rst/intro_configuration.rst

 be directly edited because Ansible may overwrite the contents of the file.

 There are several special placeholder values that can be placed in the ``ansible_managed`` string.
-These are not in the default ``ansible_managed`` string because they can cause Ansible to behave as though the entire template has changed when only the ansible_managed string which has changed.
+These are not in the default ``ansible_managed`` string because they can cause Ansible to behave as though the entire template has changed when only the ansible_managed string has changed.

 These placeholder values, along with the situations which can lead Ansible to